spicetify/docs/docs/advanced-usage/command-line.md

 ---
-title: Command Line Interface (CLI)
+title: Command Line
-description: 👾 Using Spicetify from the command line.
+description: 👾 Using Spicetify from the command line (CLI).
 ---

 ## Post Installation
 :::tip